Piliwiwi/meli-android-items/README.md

 ### MVI
 Model-View-Intent is not a very common pattern but its have a lot of cool benefits!.\
 With this pattern we can manage an unidirectional reactive data flow and adionally we totally decouple ui and presentation layer.
-That means that we can totally change presentation or ui layer without affecting each other!.
+That means that we can totally change presentation or ui layer without affecting each other!.\
+\
+We implement this pattern inside ***presentation layer***.
+In that layer we recognize each screen that have a remote/cache logic to use mvi on it.\
+Then we observe app state changes and user intents in ***ui layer***.\
+This pattern doesn't affect ***data layer***.\
+\
 **Mvi Architecture Diagram Concept**
 ![mvi](https://user-images.githubusercontent.com/35037350/170899300-898e278d-4aca-470f-a7ec-22f01fc533ab.png)